Chittorgarh: Kirti Stambh

 Kirti Stambh (Tower of Fame) is a 22 m tower built in the 12th century CE.
-Kirti Stambh is built inside Chittorgarh fort.
+Kirti Stambh is built inside the Chittorgarh fort.
 It is dedicated to Rishabha, the first Tirthankara of Jainism.
 It was built by a merchant and is decorated with figures from the Jain pantheon.
-It is a seven storied pillar which was built by Biherwal Mahajan Sanaya of Digambar Jain sect.
-On its four corners are engraved idols of Shri Adinathji in Digambar style which each are five feet (about 1.5 meters) high and elsewhere are engraved several small idols consecrated to Jain lineage of deities.
+It is a seven-storied pillar which was built by Biherwal Mahajan Sanaya of the Digambar Jain sect.
+On its four corners are engraved idols of Shri Adinathji in Digambar style, which are each five feet (about 1.5 meters) high, and elsewhere are engraved several small idols consecrated to the Jain lineage of deities.

 Vijay Stambha

-Vijay Stambha, is a huge nine storey tower which was built by Maharana Kumbha to commemorate his victory over the rulers of Malwa and Gujarat in 1440.
+Vijay Stambha is a huge nine-storey tower which was built by Maharana Kumbha to commemorate his victory over the rulers of Malwa and Gujarat in 1440.
 The tower is 122 ft high and stands on a 10 ft high base.
 There are sculptures and carvings on the exterior walls of the tower.
 The tower is visible from any section of the town below.
-To reach the top of the tower top one has to climb 157 steps, it offers great view of the surroundings from the top.
+To reach the top of the tower top one has to climb 157 steps; it offers a great view of the surroundings from the top.
 The inside walls of the tower are carved with images of Gods, weapons, etc.